-Timber floors can make your home look absolutely gorgeous.
+Timber floor can make your home look absolutely gorgeous.
 However, they take a bit of knowledge and effort to maintain so you can prolong their pristine quality.

 Cleaning them like you would your tiles or vinyl will damage your hardwood flooring.
 If you’ve invested in wooden floors and want to keep them in tip-top shape, here are 5 things to avoid when cleaning your timber floor.